-The heart-pumping movements and weight lifting makes your muscles work harder, your body uses more oxygen and produces more carbon dioxide.
-To cope with this extra demand, your breathing has to increase from about 15 times a minute (12 litres of air) when you are resting, up to about 40–60 times a minute (100 litres of air) during exercise.
+The heart-pumping movements and weight lifting make your muscles work harder, your body uses more oxygen and produces more carbon dioxide.
+To cope with this extra demand, your breathing has to increase from about 15 times a minute (12 liters of air) when you are resting, up to about 40–60 times a minute (100 liters of air) during exercise.
 Your circulation also speeds up to take the oxygen to the muscles so that they can keep moving.
-As you move more, you breath more which is the final step in the process of spending energy – exhaling.
-Breathing out you expels carbon dioxide and water which is the “weight” being lost.
+As you move more, you breathe more which is the final step in the process of spending energy – exhaling.
+Breathing out you expel carbon dioxide and water which is the “weight” being lost.

-We do also lose water and a small amount of toxins in our sweat when we exercise, but this is not to be confused with losing weight.
-Similarly, going to the bathroom is not losing weight, but removing of toxins and waste from the body.
-If you have any further questions on the science behind this please click the picture link above to watch Rueben Meerman at Ted x QUT.
+We do also lose water and a small percentage of toxins in our sweat when we exercise, but this is not to be confused with losing weight.
+Similarly, going to the bathroom is not losing weight, but removing toxins and waste from the body.
+If you have any further questions on the science behind this please watch Rueben Meerman at Ted x QUT.